eyedeekay/android_product_antm_revo/README.md

 [device](http://linux-sunxi.org/New_Device_howto)
 [pages](http://linux-sunxi.org/New_Device_page)

+Extended Specs: These are the specs, with the exact text written on the respective hardware, spaced as on the respctive hardware.

+Allwinner A33 Quad-Core Processor, not visible at current stage of disassembly.

+SK Hynix 8gb NAND Flash		H27UCG8T2ETA
+                        	BC      412A
+                        	M18LRE11801

+Mysterious chip labeled only    24,000
+                                 MHZ

+ELPIDA 1GB DRAM			J8416E6MB
+                		-GN-F
+                		1328R6EK600

+AXP223 Power Management		E6040AC 6981

+Mysterious chip labeled only 	26,000
+				 MHZ

+Mysterious chip labeled		263
+				7660
+				BRAC
+				.

+AP6210 Wi-Fi/BT			AP6210
+				K10EA0A2
+				1443

+SILEAD Touchscreen Controller	Silead
+				GSL2681
+				?unknown line?

+Additional unknown chip

 ####So Far
 So far, the contents of this page include details about the system and a script to root it automatically from a GNU/Linux PC.
 It doesn't actually require an